peiche/cover/README.txt

 == Description ==

-Built on top of Automattic’s _s (Underscores) and bundled with Font Awesome, Cover allows you to focus on your writing.
+Built on top of Automattic's _s (Underscores) and bundled with Font Awesome, Cover allows you to focus on your writing.
 There are no sidebars to mess with, just a single column view of your content.

 Cover is designed for any size screen.
 No matter the device, Cover always looks beautiful.